Ulam stability of lamplighters and Thompson groups: Hereditary properties

 For such spaces, we can provide an explicit chain map that implements the isomorphism in cohomology from Theorem \ref{thm:zimmer}.
 Indeed, the proof of Theorem \ref{thm:zimmer} works by starting with a $\Gamma$-homotopy equivalence between the two complexes:

 which is then extended internally to the asymptotic version of these complexes.
 The case of dual asymptotic coefficients follows via some suitable identifications of the corresponding complexes (see the paragraph preceding \cite[Theorem 4.20]{mainref}).
-In the case of a discrete group $\Gamma$ and a discrete Zimmer-amenable $\Gamma$-space, the homotopy equivalence above can be chosen to be the orbit map
+In case both $\Gamma$ and $S$ are discrete, Zimmer-amenability of $S$ boils down to amenability of point stabilizers, and the homotopy equivalence above can be chosen to be the orbit map

-where $b \in S$ is some choice of basepoint \cite[Section 4.9]{frigerio}.
+where $b \in S$ is some choice of basepoint; the homotopy inverse is built using invariant means on the point stabilizers \cite[Section 4.9]{frigerio}.
 Therefore in this case we obtain the following more explicit version of Theorem \ref{thm:zimmer}:

 \begin{theorem} Let $S$ be a discrete Zimmer-amenable $\Gamma$-space, with a basepoint $b \in S$, and let $\V$ be a dual asymptotic Banach $\hGamma$-module.
 Then the orbit map

 induces induces an isomorphism between $\HH^\bullet_a(\Gamma, \V)$ and the cohomology of the complex